jaspector

 City fee schedule includes exact fee lines but does not publish separate online payment workflow for building permits

-How to Schedule
+How to schedule

 • Bureau Veritas: 877-837-8775 (phone)

-Typical inspection sequence: Typical sequence: site inspection, foundation inspection, framing inspection, plumbing/electrical/gas/HVAC inspections as applicable, excavation and drainage inspection when deemed necessary, and final inspection.
+Typical sequence: Typical sequence: site inspection, foundation inspection, framing inspection, plumbing/electrical/gas/HVAC inspections as applicable, excavation and drainage inspection when deemed necessary, and final inspection.
 A sealed form survey must be on site for the plumbing rough inspection.

-Do I need a building permit in Blanco, TX?
+01 Do I need a building permit in Blanco, TX?

 A building permit is required for new construction, enlargement, remodel, alteration, finish-out, major repair, move-in of an existing dwelling, garage or carport enclosure, decks, balconies, porches, pools, hot tubs, spas, plumbing and electrical work, and certificates of occupancy before a building or structure is occupied or a change in occupancy occurs.

-How much does a building permit cost in Blanco, TX?
+02 How much does a building permit cost in Blanco, TX?

+Building permit fees in Blanco, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $1,200 for single-family (0-1,500 sq ft); $1,800 for commercial/multifamily (0-1,500 sq ft).
 Fees are calculated as: Mainly square-footage-based for single-family, commercial, multifamily, and industrial construction permits.
 Plan check fee: Included in posted single-family, commercial, multifamily, and industrial building permit fee lines.

-How do I apply for a building permit in Blanco, TX?
+03 How do I apply for a building permit in Blanco, TX?

-1. Confirm the project is within Blanco city limits and determine project type (residential, commercial, multifamily, floodplain-related, driveway, or trade-only).
+To apply for a building permit in Blanco, TX, follow these steps: 1.
+Confirm the project is within Blanco city limits and determine project type (residential, commercial, multifamily, floodplain-related, driveway, or trade-only).
 2. Complete the permit application and assemble required supporting plans and specifications.
 3. Submit the completed application and supporting documentation by email to utilities@cityofblancotx.gov or in-person at City Hall.
 4. Provide the required construction document package: permit application plus construction documents for plan review (two paper sets or one electronic set).
 5. Pay applicable permit and review fees per the city's adopted Appendix A fee schedule.
 6. After permit issuance, call Bureau Veritas to schedule required inspections during construction.
 7. Obtain final inspection and, where applicable, a certificate of occupancy before occupancy or change in occupancy.

-What work is exempt from building permits in Blanco, TX?
+04 What work is exempt from building permits in Blanco, TX?

-How do I schedule a building inspection in Blanco, TX?
+05 How do I schedule a building inspection in Blanco, TX?

-Other cities in Blanco County
+Other jurisdictions in Blanco County.

-View all Blanco County jurisdictions →
+All Blanco County jurisdictions →